WebClub-NITK/GDSC-NITK-Recruitments-2022/RECRUITMENT_TASKS_2022.md

 ### Description

 The [Codeforces API](https://codeforces.com/apiHelp) has been very useful for the competitive programming community.
 Lockout bots developed in Discord allow contestants to compete in exiting two-player contests.

 Your task is to a build a web application to play lockout games using the Codeforces API.
-The application should support mutliplayer games.
+The application should support mutliplayer matches.
+Refer carefully to the rules of lockout matches while building the application.

 ### Useful resources:
 * https://codeforces.com/blog/entry/78546